bma8018/NetSecLab3/DNS Enumeration/README.txt

 The input file, 'input_hostnames.txt', needs each hostname to be on its own individual line.

-The output file, 'Addresses.txt', will detail each hostname speciied to its IP address, or will state a hostname followed by a '%b', indicating that the IP address was not found to that hostname.
+The output file, 'Addresses.txt', will detail each hostname, first to its DNS server, then to its IP address.